Psychological Therapy for Alopecia & Hair Loss

 Specialist emotional support for the psychological impact of hair loss.

 We understand that the effects of hair loss go far beyond the physical.
-In fact, many people - people like you - find the emotional aspect of the loss just as difficult, if not more, than the physical and practical aspects.
+In fact, many people find the emotional aspect just as difficult, if not more, than the physical and practical aspects.
 Your confidence, relationships with loved ones, social life, work life, mood and identity may be affected.
-And it doesn't matter how much or how little hair you have lost, the emotional effect can be large with minimal hair loss and minimal with severe loss.
+And it doesn't matter how much or how little hair you have lost, the emotional impact can hit hard.
+If you're finding things tough emotionally, your feelings are valid.

 Psychological therapy offers a confidential, supportive space to talk through what you're experiencing and help you develop ways to cope that feel manageable and realistic.